MagnusNilsson/TeamHealthCheck/README.md

-An attempt to review a team, based on https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/.
-Meaning and impact have been merged to a single area, leaving four areas with four questions each.
+# Team Health Check #
+This is an attempt to check up on how a team is doing, based on https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/.
+The ambition is to create a questionnaire that can be used to figure out how a team is doing, and in which areas it may need some support and coaching.
+Future improvements include better instructions, and ideally a collection of exercises that could be used to strengthen the different areas of the team: Psychological Safety, Dependability, Structure and clarity, and Meaning and Impact.

 ## Approach
+TODO: Detailed approach: Team introduction, Personal interviews, Present the results, Team coaching.

-Personal interview with each team member.
-Quantify each question 1-5, and calculate the team average for each area.
+Do a personal interview with each team member.
+Quantify each question 1-5, and calculate the team average for each area, but also note down any answers that may give you clues to the root causes.
+If you think the team needs it, ask if the answers should be anonymised.

-Both the quantitative and the qualitative results are of interest - the numbers to compare with previous measurements, and the sentiments on what could be improved, and how.
+Both the quantitative and the qualitative results are of interest - the numbers to compare with other measurements of the same team, and the sentiments on what could be improved, and how.

 The team is the main group of people with which you work.
 Make sure that this is properly defined for each health check.